 When I met the director of the production to discuss the script, I wasn’t surprised that his first question to me was to know what I imagined actually happens in the story.
 He’d been on the same journey as me and was very conscious, come the first day of rehearsal, that the actors and creative team would be asking him the same question.
 Naturally enough, he wished to know what I had in mind.
 Regretfully, I had to tell him, even after working on the script for many months, that I still don’t know for sure, but that, naturally, he’s free, if not obliged, to make up his own mind, as long, that it, as the production honestly attempts to avoid coming down too heavily on one side or the other – that, in other words, it allows the audience to decide for themselves.www.turnofthescrewplay.com

 So, what actually happens?

 © Tim Luscombe, July 2017

 My adaptation of ‘Turn of the Screw’ was produced by Dermot McLaughlin, the Mercury Theatre Colchester and the Grand Theatre Wolverhampton in 2018.
-Opening in Colchester in February 2018, it tour the UK through the spring.
+Opening in Colchester in February, it toured the UK through the spring.
 This year, it will be revived, opening at the Northcott Theatre, Exeter, and touring the UK for 12 further weeks.
 For tickets to the Northcott, see https://exeternorthcott.co.uk/